awslabs/aws-encryption-sdk-specification/framework/branch-key-store.md

 If the [AWS KMS Configuration](#aws-kms-configuration) designates MRK ARN compatibility, then two ARNs are compatible if they are equal in all parts other than the region.
 That is, they are compatible if [AWS KMS MRK Match for Decrypt](aws-kms/aws-kms-mrk-match-for-decrypt.md#implementation) returns true.

+If the [AWS KMS Configuration](#aws-kms-configuration) is Discovery or MRDiscovery, no comparison is ever made between ARNs.

+#### Discovery

+Discovery takes no additional information.

+The Keystore can use ANY KMS Key ARN already persisted to the backing DynamoDB table, provided they are in records created with an identical Logical Keystore Name.

+The `VersionKey` and `CreateKey` Operations are NOT supported and will fail with a runtime exception.

+There is no Multi-Region logic with this configuration;
+if a Multi-Region Key is encountered, and the region in the ARN is not the region of the KMS Client, requests will fail with KMS Exceptions.

+#### MRDiscovery

+MRDiscovery takes an additional argument, which is a region.
+Any MRK ARN discovered will be changed to this region before use.

+The Keystore can use ANY KMS Key ARN already persisted to the backing DynamoDB table, provided they are in records created with an identical Logical Keystore Name.

+The `VersionKey` and `CreateKey` Operations are NOT supported and will fail with a runtime exception.

+If a Multi-Region Key is encountered, the region in the ARN is replaced by the configured region.

 ### Logical KeyStore Name